hermish/proofs-notes/README.md

 # Introduction to Mathematical Proofs
-A compilation of my MAT102 notes, typsetset in LaTex from my time taking and leading study groups for the course.
+A compilation of my MAT102 notes, typsetset in LaTeX, from my time taking and leading study groups for the course.
 The planned structure of the book is as follows: